 I’m a Katrina evacuee born and raised in New Orleans.
 I first moved to Baton Rouge at age 16, and best believe it was a culture shock; I head never heard of Walmart closing before midnight, much less Walgreens closing at all.
 But from 2013 to 2015, the Red Stick had become a hotbed for techies, foodies, artists and young professionals.

 I spent quite some time hating the city with a passion.
-However, after moving back to Baton Rouge from Atlanta due to unfortunate circumstances, I felt compelled to give ol’ Istrouma a fair shot.
-For all that I saw, learned and discovered, I knew that I had to document it in some way.
-With this website fresh off the presses, combined with my interest in journalism, I decided to comment on those discoveries.
-Thus ‘Javan Does Baton Rouge’ was born.
+However, after moving back to Baton Rouge from Atlanta due to unfortunate circumstances, I felt compelled to give Istrouma a fair shot.
+For all that I saw, learned and discovered, I knew that I had to document it in some way–combined with my interest in journalism–thus ‘Javan Does Baton Rouge’ was born.

 This video and blog series highlighted some of my favorite places in and around the capital area, receiving praise from some of the owners.

 Ep.
 1 – Michael Foster Presents Red Beans & Rice Mondays

 The web series debuted with Red Beans & Rice Mondays presented by the Michael Foster Project, a weekly after-work performance and jam session at the now-shuttered Roux House.
 Learn more about the timeless Louisiana tradition here.

 Chicken Shack is an institution launched by the Delpit family of Baton Rouge.
 Far from a personal favorite, this was the first episode to be featured on MyScene TV, and also led to a phone call with a member of the family.